How to Become a Travel Nurse

 • Massachusetts

-One of the best parts about learning how to become a travel nurse is that you realize how many options you have with regards to where you can work.
+One of the best parts about being a travel nurse is that you realize you can work nearly anywhere.
 Your assignments can take you across the country and back again.
-Basically, you can choose to work anywhere.
 Once you connect with a travel nurse staffing agency, you’ll be able to pick where you’d like to be assigned and in what facility.

-While most travel nursing is based around hospitals and clinics, there is also a need for dedicated RNs to join the post-acute space.
+According to the Bureau of Labor Statistics, the most common work environments for RNs are state, local, and private hospitals.
+However, there is also a need for dedicated nurses to join the post-acute space.
 The skills a travel nurse brings to the table can make a world of difference to patients in the following types of facilities:

 • Nursing homes and residential care facilities